higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 To enable compression on the client side, we just have to add an option to the client in the channel builder.

-Let's see an example of a client with the compression enabled:
+Let's see an example of a client with the compression enabled.

+Since [mu] relies on `ConcurrentEffect` from the [cats-effect library](https://github.com/typelevel/cats-effect), we'll need a runtime for executing our effects.

+We'll be using `IO` from `cats-effect`, but you can use any type that has a `ConcurrentEffect` instance.

+For executing `IO` we need a `ContextShift[IO]` used for running `IO` instances and a `Timer[IO]` that is used for scheduling, let's go ahead and create them.

 ```tut:invisible
 trait CommonRuntime {